 Vortimo saves all web pages you’ve visited locally on your hard drive – exactly how you saw them in your browser.

-Via an unobtrusive control you can switch recording to be on, off or to manual recording mode.
+Using an unobtrusive control, you can switch recording on, off, or to manual recording mode.
 You can also toggle tag visibility.